On Strategyproof Conference Peer Review: Positive Theoretical Results and Algorithm

 \subsection{The \BiparCATAlgo~Algorithm}

-We now present our algorithm ``\BiparCATAlgo'' for reviewer assignment and rank aggregation.
-At a higher level, our algorithm performs a partition of the reviewers and papers for assignment, and aggregates the reviews by computing a ranking which is consistent with any group agreements.
-The \BiparCATAlgo algorithm works for a general conflict graph $\conflictgraph$ as long as the conflict graph can be divided into two reasonably-sized disconnected components (we verify this assumption in the next section).
-The algorithm is simple yet flexible in that the assignment within each partition and the aggregation among certain groups of papers can be done using any existing algorithm for assignment and aggregation respectively.
-This flexibility is useful as it allows to further optimize various other metrics in addition to strategyproofness and unanimity.
+We now present our ``\BiparCATAlgo'' framework consisting of the reviewer assignment algorithm (Algorithm \ref{alg:assign}) and the rank aggregation algorithm (Algorithm \ref{alg:aggregate}).
+At a high level, our algorithm performs a partition of the reviewers and papers for assignment, and aggregates the reviews by computing a ranking which is consistent with any group agreements.
+The \BiparCATAlgo algorithm works for a general conflict graph $\conflictgraph$ as long as the conflict graph can be divided into two reasonably-sized disconnected components.